mariaakarim/Connect-Four/README.md

     implemented about 50% the class `board.py`, all the methods apart from the `check_winner()` method and the functions that  `check_winner()` uses.
 I also created `colors.py`.
 In the readme I wrote the Installation guide, the Documentation page([the wiki page](https://github.com/AFYY/csc290-connectfour/wiki)), I added screenshots to the readme and I also selected the license used for our project.

   ### Simranjeet Bilkhu, GitHub username: simran-sb:
    * I wrote check_winner, check_verticle, check_horizontal, methods in board.py.
-I also wrote the menu class, and the button class and edited the others so that they work together properly.
+I also wrote the menu.py module, and the button.py module and edited the others so that they work together properly.
      In the readme, I wrote the game controls and description sections

 ## License